 - The “Greatest Desires” Challenge

 For the next step, it’s best to include anyone who is involved in your financial spending plan, budget, and beyond.
 Sometimes having these discussions in an open and trusting environment with significant others and family can make the process much less stressful.

 All you need to do for this challenge is to sit down and ask yourself, “what are my must haves?” and “what are my greatest desires?” in life.
-If you consider your gym membership, your transit pass, or your dog walker must haves, then put them into the must haves’ column.
-However, if you consider your subscription to GQ magazine, your weekly pizza from Dominoes, and your season tickets to your favorite sports team your greatest desires, put them into the greatest desires column.
+If you consider your gym membership, your transit pass, or your dog walker must-haves, then put them into the must-haves’ column.
+However, if you consider your subscription to GQ magazine, your weekly pizza from Dominoes, and your season tickets to your favourite sports team your greatest desires, put them into the greatest desires column.

 - The Implementation

-Cutting back in a budget can be a hard process, which is why one suggestion is to give yourself a buffer for the first couple of months until you are settled in appropriate spend.
+Cutting back in a budget can be a hard process, which is why one suggestion is to give yourself a buffer for the first couple of months until you are settled-in with appropriate spending.
 No one is going to blame you for being unable to change your entire lifestyle within 30 days.
 Budgeting, and money in general, takes a lot of patience.
 You will get there!

 Image Credit: Natalie B